kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 ```
 <!-- {style='font-size:90%'} -->

-But ES2017 has something nice in store...
+But ES2017 has something better...

 ---